Cross-platform C SDK logo

 Remarks

-The copy function must allocate memory to the fields that require it, but NOT to the object itself.
-If we pass NULL, a byte-by-byte copy of the original object will be made, which may pose an integrity risk if the array elements contain String or other objects that need dynamic memory.
+The copy function should allocate memory to the fields that require it, but NOT to the object itself.
+If we pass NULL, a byte-by-byte copy of the original object will be made, which can pose an integrity risk if the elements of the array contain String or other objects that need dynamic memory.
+See Array copy.

 arrst_read ()

-Create an array by reading its contents from a Streams (de-serialization).
+Create an array by reading its contents from a Streams.

 ArrSt(type)*